The best supplements & OTC pain relievers for period cramps

 Throwback to what we discussed earlier on: Your best bet for combatting the painful, inflammatory effects of prostaglandins is by taking an NSAID pain reliever like Advil, Motrin, or Aleve.

-Period products that help with cramps
+Dealing with period cramps: Period products that help with cramps

 One new product that can actually help with period cramps is Flex Disc™.
 Designed with ComfortSeal™ technology, the disc’s flexible rim moves with your body when your uterus contracts—and since it sits in the vaginal fornix (the widest part of the vagina with the fewest nerve endings, located just below the cervix), most users can’t feel it at all once inserted.

 When compared to their previous period product, 60% of surveyed Flex Disc users reported less period pain.
-Even if you have a known condition that causes severe pain and cramping (like fibroids or endometriosis), Flex Disc is safe to use and may reduce discomfort significantly—especially when compared to tampons.
+Even if you have a known condition that causes severe pain and cramping (like uterine fibroids or endometriosis), Flex Disc is safe to use and may reduce discomfort significantly—especially when compared to tampons.

 When to talk to your doctor: Prescription relief for severe cramps